Skip to main content

 PAUSER_ROLEEmergency pause functionalitySonar or Project

-TOKEN_RECOVERER_ROLEEmergency token recovery (not granted by default)Granted manually if needed
+TOKEN_RECOVERER_ROLEEmergency token recovery (not granted by default)Granted manually by the admin if needed

 The project always retains DEFAULT_ADMIN_ROLE and full control over the contract.
 Sonar holds PURCHASE_PERMIT_SIGNER_ROLE to authorize eligible participants.